 With online privacy becoming such a hot topic in the last decade, organizations want to be one hundred percent confident that their data is secure in cloud environments.
 This is especially true when it comes to communication tools, because so much content is exchanged on a daily basis.

 Rocket.Chat has an extremely strong reputation when it comes to security and the open-source approach is a big reason why.
 For a private software company, serious bugs may never get noticed until an outside user suffers a data breach orf other security incident.
 But when you have a global open-source community working together on code, these types of issues typically get noticed quicker.

 Of course, companies still need to take steps to ensure that their tools and services operate securely.
-A virtual private network (VPN) is an indispensable tool for protecting your data online, and can be deployed alongside Rocket.Chat to ensure that all incoming and outgoing transmissions are fully encrypted.
+A virtual private network (for more information about VPN I recommend the website PRIVACY CANADA) is an indispensable tool for protecting your data online, and can be deployed alongside Rocket.Chat to ensure that all incoming and outgoing transmissions are fully encrypted.
 This means that even if a hacker manages to infiltrate the local network, they will be blocked from decoding content.

 This is a matter that Rocket.Chat takes very seriously.
 For example, its commitment to privacy and security has produced more than three years of design and implementation of E2E encrypted messages.
 Rocket.Chat essentially expanded upon what Whisper was already doing well, and yet also adapted the ecosystem (on-prem + cloud services) as well as the user base.

 The success of open-source communities with products like Rocket.Chat is a great example of how technology can benefit from emphasizing transparency.
 More and more groups are beginning to realize this.
 For example, the country of Bulgaria has recently passed a law requiring that all new government software must be based on open-source development for the sake of security.